-- Nepotism: One episode reveals the only reason General Plague keeps Mordax around is that Mordax is his half-brother.
+- Nepotism: One episode reveals the only reason General Plague keeps Mordax around is that Mordax is his brother-in-law.

-- Power Armor: Not so much armor as they are high-tech backpacks for rappeling across the High Frontier.
+- Power Armor: Not so much armor as they are high-tech backpacks for rappelling across the High Frontier.

 - Steven Ulysses Perhero: Mike Summit.

-- Technology Porn: Too much of it, as well as Scenery Porn (and Scenery Gorn), at the expense of a strong storyline.
-No wonder it didn't last long.
+- Technology Porn: Too much of it, as well as Scenery Porn (and Scenery Gorn).